puppetlabs/puppet-specifications/language/types_values_variables.md

 ### Callable[signature]

-Callable is the type of callable elements; functions and lambdas.
-The Callable type has little practical use in the Puppet Language until there is support for functions written in the Puppet Language.
-They of importance for those that write functions in Ruby and what to type check lambdas that are given as arguments to functions in Ruby.
+`Callable` is the type of callable elements; functions and lambdas.
+The `Callable` type will typically not be used literally in the Puppet Language until there is support for functions written in the Puppet Language.
+`Callable` is of importance for those that write functions in Ruby and want to type check lambdas that are given as arguments to functions in Ruby.
+They are also important in error messages when communicating why a given set of arguments do not match a signature.

-The signature of a Callable denotes the type and multiplicity of the arguments it accepts and consists of a sequence of parameters consisting of a list of types, where the three last entries may be optionally followed by min, max count, and a `Callable` which is taken as its block_type.
+The signature of a `Callable` denotes the type and multiplicity of the arguments it accepts and consists of a sequence of parameters; a list of types, where the three last entries may optionally be min count, max count, and a `Callable` (which is taken as its block_type).

 * If neither min or max are specified the parameters must match exactly.
 * A min < size(params) means that the difference is optional.
 * If max > size(params) means that the last type repeats until the given max cap number of arguments
 * if max is literal `default`, the max value is unbound (+Infinity).
+* If no types and no min/max are given, the Callable describes the a callable without parameters, it may also be entered as `Callable[0,0]`.
+* If no types are given, and the min/max count is not `[0,0]`, then the callable describes only the untyped arity and it places no constraints on the parameter types, e.g. `Callable[2,2]` means callable with 2 parameters.

 #### Type Algebra on Callable

+`Callable` type algebra is different from other types as it seems to work in reverse.
+This is because its purpose is to describe the *callability* of the instance, not its essence (even if the type serves dual purpose by simply reversing the comparison).
+As an example, a lambda that is `Callable[Numeric]` can be called with one argument being a `Numeric`, `Float`, or an `Integer`, but not with a `Scalar`, or `Any`.
+Thus, while it seems intuitive that a `Callable[Integer`] should be assignable to a `Callable[Any]` (since `Any` is a wider type), this is not true because it cannot be called with an `Any`. **The reason for checking the type of a callable is to detect if it can be called a certain way** - thus `assignable?(Callable[Any], Callable[Integer])` really is a declaration that there is an *intent to call* the callable with one `Any` argument (which it does not accept).

+This also means that generality works the opposite way; `Callable[String] ∪ Callable[Scalar]` yields `Callable[String]` - since both can be called with a `String`, but not with any `Scalar`.

-Internally the Callable is represented by a Tuple, and an optional Callable.
+Internally the `Callable` is represented by a `Tuple`, and an optional `Callable` (block).
 Type algebra is performed on these individually.

-    Callable         ∪  Callable            → Callable
+    Callable         ∪  Callable                         → Callable[0,default]
     Callable[?]      ∪  T (T ∉ Callable)                 → Any
+    Callable[D]      ∪  Callable[E (E == D)]             → Callable[D]
+    Callable[D]      ∪  Callable[E (E > D)]              → Callable[D]
+    Callable[D]      ∪  Callable[E (E < D)]              → Callable[E]
+    Callable[D]      ∪  Callable[E (!(E >= D || E < D))] → Callable

+Here the parameter letter denotes the full callable specification (tuple and block):

+The rationale of the last expression is that two disjunct callables cannot be called in a common way e.g. `Callable[Array] ∪ Callable[Integer]` cannot be called with exactly the same argument, since no such argument exists.

+In general:

     B ∈ Callable
     C ∈ Callable